Communicating learning using Movie Maker

 - Students worked in pairs within a set time to edit their footage including:

 - adding relevant text

 - inserting credits of origin.

-Although most students were familiar with Movie Maker a student expert provided support where needed.
-Throughout the process students repeatedly referred to the previously explored characteristics of a quality video clip and used it for self-review.
+Although most students were familiar with Movie Maker, a student expert provided support where needed.
+Throughout the process students referred back to the characteristics of a quality video clip and used them for self-review.

 - The students became: